-On December 2 2019, the 48th anniversary of the founding of the United Arab Emirates is celebrated.
-For that reason, today I want to tell you about one of the most important and sacred patriotic symbols for Emiratis: falconry, a sport using birds that has been elevated to the category of Intangible Cultural Heritage by … Continue reading Falconry: The UAE’s most sacred sport
+To celebrate the 48th anniversary back in December 2019 of the founding of the United Arab Emirates, we decided to share one of the most important and sacred patriotic symbols for Emiratis: falconry, a sport using birds that has been elevated to the category of Intangible Cultural Heritage by UNESCO.
+In preparing this post I … Continue reading Falconry: The UAE’s most sacred sport

 When you think of the Silk Roads, the ancient trading routes between East and West, what do you picture?
 For me, it’s a romanticised – and probably slightly orientalist – vision of camel caravans carrying spices and frankincense from exotic corners of Arabia to be traded in the markets of the Mediterranean.
 It’s the migration … Continue reading Evelyn Naón Ibiza – Scents of the Silk Road